annalisew19/MICB475_Team4/meeting_notes/feb_19.md

 ### Questions to ask
+Research Question: How does endometrial microbial diversity differ across age groups and correlate with IVF reproductive outcome?

 Our experimental aims are:
 1. Characterize the microbial diversity in the endometrium across different age groups
 2. Identify bacterial taxa that are associated with reproductive success or failure